Thumbnail Emotion

 Angry

-+0% views not significant p = 1.000 · vs. averageThe face shows visible anger — furrowed brow, tight jaw, intense glare.
++0% views trend only · vs. averageThe face shows visible anger — furrowed brow, tight jaw, intense glare.
 Signals conflict and high stakes.
 Common in hearing clips and confrontation videos.

 Tight crop of the politician mid-speech with visibly clenched jaw and pointed finger